lynchaj/nhyodyne/Z80ESP/README.md

 -------|-----------|------
 15 |Set Display Resolution| OUT-BYTE

 The Set Display Resolution opcode sets the display resolution of the VGA output of the ESP32.
+The specified display resolution is stored in flash memory and will survive a power cycle.
 Note that this opcode can take a SECOND OR MORE to process as it requires the ESP to reboot, so leave plenty of time after issuing this command.

 ID|Mode Name|Description|Color Depth
 --|---------|-----------|-----------